PocketByte/LocoLaser/docs/config.md

 # LocoLaser Config

-Config is a file with JSON object that must contain configuration of platform and source:
+Config is a file with JSON object that must contain configuration of resources (platform and source):
 ```
 {
     "platform" : (String, JSON object or Array of Strings and JSON objects),
     "source" : (String, JSON object or Array of Strings and JSON objects),
+    "locales" : (Array of strings),
     "conflict_strategy" : (
         "remove_platform"   |
         "keep_new_platform" |